imcuttle/html-markdown/README.md

 # html-markdown

-Convert from Html to Markdown By nodeJs.
+Convert from Html to Markdown isomorphically By Javascript.

 Branches: master => cheerio;  jsdom => jsdom (isomorphic);